Patents - Ukraine: Lexology GTDT Practice Guides

-- Ukrainian criminal law contains provisions on contributory infringement and each contributor is held liable according to the extent of his involvement in patent infringement.
-In economic or civil proceedings, this concept is generally not applicable because it is not clearly provided for in the law.
-However, if each party practises only some of the elements (or steps) of a patent claim, but together they practise all the elements or steps, multiple parties can be jointly liable for infringement and will act as co-defendants in legal proceedings.
+- Ukrainian criminal law contains provisions on contributory infringement, and each contributor is held liable according to the extent of his or her involvement in the patent infringement.
+In economic or civil proceedings, this concept is generally not applicable because it is not clearly provided for in the law; however, if each party practises only some of the elements (or steps) of a patent claim, but together they practise all the elements or steps, multiple parties can be jointly liable for infringement and will act as co-defendants in legal proceedings.

 Joinder of multiple defendants

 - Can multiple parties be joined as defendants in the same lawsuit?
 If so, what are the requirements?
-Must all of the defendants be accused of infringing all of the same patents?
+Must all the defendants be accused of infringing all the same patents?

 - Multiple parties can be co-defendants in the same proceedings if the claims against each defendant arise from the same grounds (facts).
-If different individuals or entities perform actions (such as the manufacture, importation and marketing of the same patented product) that require an authorisation from the patent holder, they can be joined as co-defendants in the same proceeding.
+If different individuals or entities perform actions (eg, the manufacture, importation and marketing of the same patented product) that require an authorisation from the patent holder, they can be joined as co-defendants in the same proceedings.